This is the sequel to yesterday’s Poop Parade of Death series of photos.

 The pandemic has knocked my sleeping patterns out of whack.
 I’ve had to rely on coffee to keep me going at times, and every time I do it I seem to make one of these rambling beekeeping videos — or several of them.
 But I’m getting tired of listening to my caffeinated voice.
 I’m not sure how much longer I’ll keep it up.
 At any rate, here’s a hodgepodge of little bits that I deleted from other videos because the videos were already long enough, or I just forgot about them.
 Either way, this is the last video I post until my next blast of caffeine.

 It can be a little unnerving opening a beehive in the middle of the winter.
 But I suppose it depends on what you mean by winter.
 I was able to open my hives today — the first time I’ve opened them this winter — because there wasn’t a breath of wind and it was cold but not freezing.
-A common cold damp day that makes your bones ache in a bad way.
+A common cold damp day in Newfoundland that makes your bones ache in a bad way.
 And when I say opened, I mean I hadn’t removed the inner cover from a hive and exposed the bees to the cold winter air yet.